 I’m smart enough to only carry three cards with me… one of them my ATM card, but it only has a daily limit of $1000.
 The others are even less.
 He rifles through my purse and wallet and takes what cash I have left in there.
 That is so sad… all of this to be reduced to being a lousy pickpocket.
 I wipe my mouth on my arm.
 I can feel my lip swelling.

 I don’t believe in knights in shining armor.
 I had that fairy tale beat out of me in Green Valley.
-But right now, I want to believe that Christian is looking for me; that he has forgiven me for being an unreasonable, ungrateful bitch and he is combing the city trying to find some clue as to where I am.
+But right now, I want to believe that Christian is looking for me; that he has forgiven me for being an unreasonable, ungrateful bitch and he’s combing the city trying to find some clue as to where I am.
+If he turned Green Valley upside down because of something that happened to me over a decade ago, he’s ripping Washington apart as we speak.
 I’m weak, and I’m tired, but I’m not broken.
 They would have to kill me first.
 But right now, I close my eyes and think of Christian—touching me, gently caressing my face, kissing my lips, and pulling me to him to cradle me in his arms as we fall asleep.

 I have some pretty remarkable people at my disposal.
-I make it my business to hire those who are the very best at what they do—which is why it is so important to me to secure Allen as part of my team.
+I make it my business to hire those who are the very best at what they do—which is why it’s so important to me to secure Allen as part of my team.
 It’s roughly 10pm and not only does McIntyre have a plan of action in place, but she has already created quite the buzz on the internet.
-We have decided to record a statement and put it on a loop on an internet stream.
+We’ve decided to record a statement and put it on a loop on an internet stream.
 I never knew how easy it was to do that.
 We quickly set up a temporary URL for the stream.
 Allen was right.
 It has gotten international attention in a matter of just under two hours.
-Granted, Barbara Walters is not broadcasting it, but internet users all over the world have taken an interest in what is going on that Christian Grey has commandeered a live stream!
+Granted, Barbara Walters isn’t broadcasting it, but internet users all over the world have taken an interest in what’s going on that has prompted Christian Grey to commandeer a live stream!
 We have also decided to put the statement on YouTube.
 Because YouTube is basically public domain, news outlets can pick up the story and broadcast the video without fear of legal action.
 All responsibility falls on me.

 I can live with that.